 - Provide the participant an overview of the scientific status of performance-based measures;

-- Discuss opportunities and challenges to integrating and using results of performance-based measures in IM and VR.
+- Discuss opportunities and challenges to integrating and using results of performance-based measures in IM.

 - 10 min: Introduction & discussion of findings of pre-workshop survey (Trippolini)